appledora/yt_comment_scraper/README.md

 This project is open to contributions.
 Please feel free to open an issue or a pull request.

 ### License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the BSD 3 clause  License - see the [LICENSE.md](LICENSE.md) file for details